Government incentives for plug-in electric vehicles: Incentives for purchasing new green vehicles

 Subsidies for purchases of new environmentally friendly vehicles without scrapping a used car are 100,000 yen (~US$1,100) for the purchase of a standard or small car, and 50,000 yen (~US$550) for the purchase of a mini or kei vehicle.
 Subsidies for purchasing trucks and buses meeting the stipulated fuel efficiency and emission criteria vary between 200,000 yen (~US$2,100) and 900,000 yen (~US$9,600).

 Subsidies for purchases of new environmentally friendly vehicles in the case of owners scrapping a 13-year or older vehicle are 250,000 yen (~US$2,700) for the purchase of a standard or small car, and 125,000 yen (~US$1,300) for the purchase of a mini or kei vehicle.
 Subsidies for purchasing trucks and buses meeting the stipulated fuel efficiency and emission criteria vary between 400,000 yen (~US$4,300) and 1,800,000 yen (~US$19,000).

 All incentives for new purchases with or without trading were applicable in Japan's fiscal year 2009, from April 1, 2009, through March 31, 2010.

 Philippines

-Under President Duterte's administration, the Tax Reform for Acceleration and Inclusion Act was signed into law, which has exemptions for anyone buying an electric vehicle alongside hybrids.
+Under President Rodrigo Duterte's administration, the Tax Reform for Acceleration and Inclusion Act was signed into law, which has exemptions for anyone buying an electric vehicle alongside hybrids.
+In 2024, EVs comprised 4% of total automobile sales, about 18, 690 EVs.

+In 2026, funding is planned to continue for the Comprehensive Automotive Resurgence Strategy (CARS) indicating the governments continued support to increase the EV industry.
+The budget of the DTI and the Board of Investments will fund the CARS program.